Industry: Our Advisory Board

 Dr. Dianne Chong was vice president of research and technology in the Boeing Engineering, Operations and Technology organization.
 She led special projects that impacted processes and program integration for the Boeing Enterprise.
 Dr. Chong previously served as the vice president of materials, manufacturing, structures and support, where she was responsible for the development and support of manufacturing processes and program integration.
 She has also served as director of Materials and Process Technology for Boeing Commercial Airplanes and in several other positions throughout her 28 year career at Boeing.

 Ph.D.
 Materials Engineering, Purdue University.

 Member Since 2004

-Dr. Du Li is one of the founding members of the Micron School of Materials Science and Engineering Industrial Advisory Board.
-He has had a significant role in guiding the academic program from the early phases of development and continues to provide guidance to ensure program success.
-Dr. Li serves as the manager of the TEM Laboratory at Micron Technology, where he has worked since 1994.
-His expertise is in structure and composition analysis using TEM, surface analysis using STM, and epitaxial growth/thin film deposition.
+Dr. Du Li is one of the founding members of the Micron School of Materials Science and Engineering's Industrial Advisory Board.
+Dr. Li is the manager of the transmission electron microscope (TEM) lab at Micron Technology, where he has worked since 1994.
+He is an expert in structure and composition analysis, surface analysis, and epitaxial growth/thin film deposition.

 |Grant Norton, Ph.D. - Washington State University

 Member Since 2009